supreethmv/blog/_posts/2024-09-11-ai_generated_text_indicators.md

 ### Add Emphasis
 Humans love to pause for effect or add drama.
 Dashes and ellipses can mimic spoken pauses.
-- **Example**: “This discovery is significant” becomes “This discovery, well, it’s a game changer.”
+- **Example - 1**: “This discovery is significant” becomes “This discovery, well, it’s a game changer.”
-- **Example**: Instead of “This might help,” go big: “This is more life-changing than finding an extra fry at the bottom of the bag.”
+- **Example - 2**: Instead of “This might help,” go big: “This is more life-changing than finding an extra fry at the bottom of the bag.”
-- **Example**: Replace “This could be useful” with “This is basically the holy grail of tips!
+- **Example - 3**: Replace “This could be useful” with “This is basically the holy grail of tips!
 Use it wisely.”

 ### Simplify Transitions
 Replace rigid transitions with casual ones.
 Swap “Therefore” for “So,” and “In addition” for “Plus” or “Oh, and.”